5 Magical Realism Books Like Piranesi

 They are individuals in the way and come together in the face of the mystery of the strangers that came into the swan on the winter solstice night.
 Eventually, three competing identities come to be assigned to this little girl who was once dead and now alive.

-The story takes place over a calendar year, so we begin at the start of winter, and we close on the final day of winter of the following year, which ties in nicely to the recurring theme of the life cycle.
+The story takes place over a calendar year, so we begin at the start of winter and close on the final day of winter of the following year, which ties in nicely with the recurring theme of the life cycle.
 In this book, the River Thames is a huge symbol of this.

 Once Upon a River